-OTH 522.
+OTH 5302.
 Disease and Occupation (3).
-The study of selected disease processes and conditions in all age groups, and a survey of the medical and/or surgical management, prognoses, precautions for these conditions, and care in a variety of settings across multiple cultures.
-Students will examine the effect diseases and conditions have on the person, the occupation and the performance and they will examine ethical issues as they apply to various aspects of illness and treatment.
-Students will also demonstrate a knowledge and understanding of the roles of the OT in various settings and with various diagnoses and the ability to refer to and utilize appropriate personnel, including the COTA.
-In addition, the student will be expected to interpret professional literature in order to assist with the treatment of clients.
+This course is designed to study selected disease processes and conditions across the lifespan and how the disease process affect occupational performance.
+We will survey the medical and/or surgical management, prognoses, and precautions for these conditions as well as addressing care in a variety of settings across multiple cultures.
+Students will examine the effect diseases and conditions have on the person, occupation, environment, and performance.
+Student will examine ethical issues as they apply to various aspects of illness, treatment, and occupation.
+Students will also demonstrate a knowledge and understanding of the roles of the occupational therapist in various settings and diagnoses and the utilization of appropriate referral source and personnel, including the COTA.
+In addition, the student will be expected to identify and employ professional literature in order to assist with the treatment of clients.
+This course will include traditional lecture with discussion, media based presentations, casebased learning, cooperative learning, and didactic questions.